Jan Featured at the podium addressing crowd with Obama image in foreground

 THE MILLENNIALS: College students in Texas weren’t appreciative of the questionable policy to allow a gun license to be used as an ID for the purpose of voting, but not a student ID.
 Students nowhere are happy about the enormous debt they are forced to incur when they pursue a college education.
 Ask Republican Virginia Foxx, and she’ll spell it out for you.
 “It is not the role of the Congress to make college affordable and accessible.”

 Today’s young people are the most progressive in generations.
 They are more engaged in their communities, much more tolerant and open to new ideas.
-We have seen them take the leadership on the immigration issue, education, and now on environmental issues as well.
+We have witnessed their leadership on the immigration issue, education, and now on environmental issues as well.
 The Republicans continue to be climate change deniers at their peril.
-They may be wedded to Big Oil and choose to bury their heads in the tar sands, but our young people see environmental degradation as a major issue of their generation.
-This is their century, and they are not about to make their world uninhabitable for themselves and their children.
 The Republicans continue to demean “tree huggers” and attack each and every effort to regulate against green house gases.
 They accuse the EPA of being a job killer and vote against clean energy funding, despite the fact that good 21st century jobs depend on clean energy technologies.

-Subtract the millions of people with pre-exiting conditions.
+Subtract the millions of people with pre-existing conditions.

-I have been at some demonstrations recently with low-wage fast food workers who are engaged in one-day strikes, demanding $15 per hour and a union to represent them.
-They now make the minimum wage.
-The Federal minimum wage is $7.25 per hour, the same as many states including New York.
+Underpaid workers nationwide are, demanding $15 per hour and a union to represent them.
+Obama supports a minimum wage increase.
+T. The Federal minimum wage is $7.25 per hour in many states .
 If lucky enough to work full time and never miss a day, those workers make a grand total of $15,080 over a year — clearly not enough to live on anywhere in the country.
-If that worker were to earn an hourly wage of $15, he or she would make $31,200 per year, rich by nobody’s standard, but an amount a small family can frugally live on, particularly if there is another worker in the household.

 Republicans have been working non-stop since the early 1970′s to destroy unions, an effort that has successfully brought private sector union membership down to 6.6 percent of the workforce.
 It is no accident that wages stagnated as workers lost the power to collectively bargain for better pay and working conditions.
 That was the plan.